Mentoring, Educating, and Training for Academic Success

 - To provide leadership opportunities

-- To provide a support system for first-year Latinx students as they transition into college life
+- To provide a support system for first-year and transfer Latinx students as they transition into college life

 What can this Program Do for you?